Poenulus: Plot

-Agorastocles is in love with a girl named Adelphasium, who is a slave belonging to the pimp Lycus.
-Agorastocles, Adelphasium, and her sister Anterastilis were stolen as children from Carthage.
-Agorastocles was purchased as an adopted son, whereas the girls were sold as slaves to become prostitutes.
+A young man, Agorastocles, is in love with a girl named Adelphasium, who is a slave belonging to the pimp Lycus.
+Agorastocles, Adelphasium, and her sister Anterastilis were all stolen as children from Carthage.
+Agorastocles was purchased by a rich childless man who wanted a son, whereas the girls were sold as slaves to the pimp who intended to make them prostitutes.

-Milphio, the slave of Agorastocles, attempts to help his master obtain Adelphasium.
+Milphio, the long-suffering slave of Agorastocles, attempts to help his master obtain Adelphasium.
 Their plan is to trick Lycus and get him into legal trouble.
-Collybiscus, Agorastocles' bailiff, dresses up as a foreigner and moves into Lycus' home.
+Collybiscus, Agorastocles' farm steward, dresses up as a foreigner and moves into Lycus' home.
 Agorastocles and some witnesses then accuse Lycus of harboring his slave and threaten to take him to court.

-Now Hanno arrives from Carthage, and they soon discover he is the cousin of Agorastocles' dead parents, as well as the father of the two girls.
+At this point Hanno arrives from Carthage, and it is soon revealed that he is the cousin of Agorastocles' dead parents, as well as the father of the two girls.
 In the end, the girls are seized from Lycus, who is punished, and the story concludes with a happy family reunion.
 Hanno gives Agorastocles his blessing to marry his daughter.

 The play is set in Calydon, a city in Aetolia in central Greece.
-The stage set consists of a street with the slave-dealer Lycus's house on one side, and the young man Agorastocles's house on the other; between these is a temple of Venus.
+The stage set consists of a street with the slave-dealer Lycus' house on one side, and the young man Agorastocles' house on the other; between these is a temple of Venus.

+Structure

+The play is symmetrically structured around the trick played on Lycus as follows: